xDSN-Labs/XDSN-Core/docs/05-tokenomics.md

 - Token burn events and staking participation metrics

 For incentivized Node Operators, a secure CLI dashboard will be available at mainnet launch, offering streamlined access to performance insights and staking status

+---

+## 🧪 Testnet Token Conversion (tXDSN)

+Early contributors who earned `tXDSN` tokens during the testnet phase will be eligible to convert them into mainnet `XDSN` tokens.
+This conversion is performance-based and capped to preserve token supply integrity.

+> For full details on conversion tiers, claim windows, and audit mechanisms, see [Chapter 6: Testnet-to-Mainnet Migration](#).